808azad/Assembly-Line-Simulator/README.md

 # Project: Assembly-Line-Simulator

 The purpose of this project is to apply advanced Object-Oriented concepts in C++ to simulate an assembly line with customizable stations.
-The initial demonstration depicts a line with three stations, as shown in the figure below:
+The initial demonstration depicts a line with three stations, as shown in the figure below.

+## Demonstration of Assembly Line

 <div align="center">